stevenjaycohen/fountain4vim/README.md

 ### Why use LibreOffice?

-Exporting to an editable format instead of directly to PDF allows me to review the content graphically before "signing off" on the final PDF.
+Exporting to an editable format instead of directly to PDF allows me to review the content graphically before _signing off_ on the final PDF.

 And, the LibreOffice PDF Export Tool has all of the options that I would ever need.
 So, there is no reason to reinvent the wheel and build yet another PDF exporter.